whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/00-getting-started/00-00-3d-modeling-and-fabrication-syllabus.md

 - Digital Calipers - May purchase your own or use the [digital calipers](../../../../making/how-to-use-digital-calipers.md) in the Fab Studios
 - Isometric Graph Paper (Has triangles instead of squares)
 - Square Graph Paper

+## How to Succeed in this Course

+- Come to class.
+- Read the course materials before class.
+- Take physical notes.
+Smart people write things down.
+Be smart.
+- Pay attention.
+Make sure to stay engaged.
+- Study your notes and course materials.
+- Take breaks from studying and pace yourself.
+- Read the documentation and online information.
+- Keep your files and digital assets organized.
+- Ask questions.
+Don’t worry about interrupting.
+- Don’t fall behind - we progress quickly and steadily!
+- Don't wait until the last minute to begin your projects.

 ## Cleveland Institute of Art Required Policy Language